WICG/storage-buckets/explainer.md

 const attachment = inboxCache.match("/attachments/3");
 ```

-We could also have had `delete()` wait until all the use of a bucket is done
+We could also have had `delete()` wait until all the uses of a bucket are done
 before returning.

 ```javascript